ashritdeebadi/CS2257finalproject/README.md

 * Wait for the function to be created.
 * In the Function Code section, Click on the drop down under Code Entry Type and choose upload a .zip file and upload the home.zip file.
 * Click save at the top right of the console.
-* Repeat the same process for query.zip with the lambda name as "query".
+* Repeat the same process for query.zip with the lambda name as "query" and upload the query.zip file.

 ## API Gateway Configuration:
 * Open AWS Console and navigate to API Gateway Console.